 To date we have funded our operations primarily through the sale of equity and equity-linked securities.
 Through March 31, 2021, we have raised an aggregate of \$35.6 million of gross proceeds from the sale of our securities.
-As of December 31, 2020, we had cash of \$18.0 million.
-Our net loss was

-\$5.1 million and \$8.6 million for the years ended December 31, 2019 and 2020, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$18.0 million.
-Since inception, we have not generated any revenue from product sales and have incurred significant operating losses and negative cash flows from our operations.
+As of March 31, 2021, we had cash of \$15.1 million.
+Our net loss was \$5.1 million, \$8.6 million and \$2.4 million for the years ended December 31, 2019 and 2020 and the three months ended March 31, 2021, respectively.
+As of March 31, 2021, we had an accumulated deficit of \$20.4 million.
+Since our inception, we have not generated any revenue from product sales and have incurred significant operating losses and negative cash flows from our operations.
 We have not yet commercialized any of our product candidates, which are in various phases of preclinical and clinical development, and we do not expect to generate revenue from sales of any products for the foreseeable future, if at all.
-Since inception, we have incurred losses and negative cash flows from operations and expect these conditions to continue for the foreseeable future.
+Since our inception, we have incurred losses and negative cash flows from operations and expect these conditions to continue for the foreseeable future.